For A Cleaner New Year

 to prevent scratches and scrapes from marring the wood.

-It takes just a few moments to create a realistic cleaning schedule that will yield a houseful of spotless results - and a cleaner new year ahead!
+It takes just a few moments to create a cleaning schedule that will yield a houseful of spotless results - and a cleaner new year ahead!
 And you'll find that when your home sparkles, you shine, too.
-Happy 2020!
+Happy 2024!